aspose-drawing/aspose-drawing-reference-tutorials/content/english/net/use-cases/text-on-image/_index.md

 Aspose.Drawing simplifies image manipulation tasks in .NET, providing developers with a robust toolkit.
 Adding text to images is just one example of its capabilities, showcasing the library's versatility in handling graphical elements.
 ### Frequently Asked Questions
 ### Is Aspose.Drawing compatible with all image formats?
 Aspose.Drawing supports a wide range of image formats, including popular ones like JPEG, PNG, and GIF.
-Refer to the [official documentation](https://reference.aspose.com/drawing/net/) for a complete list.
+Refer to the [documentation](https://reference.aspose.com/drawing/net/) for a complete list.
 ### Can I use Aspose.Drawing for commercial projects?
 Yes, Aspose.Drawing is suitable for both personal and commercial projects.
 For licensing details, visit the [purchase page](https://purchase.aspose.com/buy).
 ### Are temporary licenses available for testing purposes?